RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/07-JDG.md

 <sup>18</sup> And the people [and] princes of Gilead said one to another, What man [is he] that will begin to fight against the children of Ammon? he shall be head over all the inhabitants of Gilead.
 ## Chapter 11

-<sup>1</sup> Now Jephthah the Gileadite was a mighty man of valour, and he [was] the son of an harlot : and Gilead begat Jephthah.
+<sup>1</sup> Now Jephthah the Gileadite was a mighty man of valour, and he [was] the son of an harlot: and Gilead begat Jephthah.
 <sup>2</sup> And Gilead’s wife bare him sons; and his wife’s sons grew up, and they thrust out Jephthah, and said unto him, Thou shalt not inherit in our father’s house; for thou [art] the son of a strange woman.
 <sup>3</sup> Then Jephthah fled from his brethren, and dwelt in the land of Tob: and there were gathered vain men to Jephthah, and went out with him.
 <sup>4</sup> And it came to pass in process of time, that the children of Ammon made war against Israel.